 WHAT IS AN APOSTLE?

-written by Andrew Corbett
+written by Dr. Andrew Corbett

-THE EARLIEST UNDERSTANDING OF “APOSTLE”
+THE EARLIEST UNDERSTANDING OF APOSTLE

 Our understanding of what an apostle in New Testament times was has been based largely on what we know of Paul the apostle.
-The current definitions and descriptions of what an apostle was has been based upon insufficient scholarship if it has only been drawn on Paul the apostle and his ministry.
+The current definitions and descriptions of what an apostle was has been based largely on insufficient scholarship if it has only been drawn on the example of Paul the apostle and his ministry.
 An examination of the ministry of the New Testament apostle is integral to our investigation of the early Church’s New Testament leadership structure.
 Therefore we need to re-evaluate our understanding of what a New Testament apostle was by ensuring that we are limiting our apostolic paradigm to just Paul the apostle.
 For this to be achieved we will examine the background to Christ’s commissioning of the first apostles, and their subsequent development from that point.
 While we have established that the Jewish Synagogue structure appears to have influenced the structure of the New Testament Church, it is argued by some that the commissioning of the first apostles by Christ was a parallel to the Jewish Law’s provision of a Saliah.
 These men were commissioned messengers charged to represent their sponsor in some matter.
 One noted scholar, Dr. Schmithals, however, vigorously rejects the Jewish institution of the Saliah as the origin of the concept of the New Testament Apostle.
 Despite this, there can be no doubt that the apostles were representatives of Christ, sent by Him, and charged to represent Him in some matter.

 (i) THE INFLUENCE OF THE MISSIONARY MANDATE